nightscout/trio-docs/docs/usage/concepts/basal-rates.md

 ## Why Basal Rates Matter

+!!! tip "Basal is Key"
+    Basal rates are the foundation of the Trio algorithm.
+Before testing any other core settings, ensure your basal rates are set appropriately.

 Your basal rates serve several critical functions in Trio:

 1. **Baseline for Algorithm Adjustments**: Trio uses your scheduled basal profile as a starting point, then adjusts it every loop cycle based on your current glucose, trend, and other factors.